-When SUNY Orange’s Gilman Center for International Education is completed in the coming months, it will provide a sparkling home for the College’s burgeoning Global Studies programs and will serve as a fitting tribute to Benjamin A. Gilman, a longtime Congressman and revered public servant known internationally for his compassion, advocacy for human rights and artful ability to build relationships across cultural, economic, language and religious barriers.
+SUNY Orange’s Gilman Center provides a sparkling home for the College’s burgeoning Global Studies programs and serves as a fitting tribute to Benjamin A. Gilman, a longtime Congressman and revered public servant known internationally for his compassion, advocacy for human rights and artful ability to build relationships across cultural, economic, language and religious barriers.

-College administrators were joined by Gilman, his wife Georgia and a host of local dignitaries for the Gilman Center groundbreaking ceremony Aug.
-2 on the College’s Middletown campus.
-College officials expect to complete the project within six months.
-All told, the Center will encompass nearly 5,000 square feet of space, blending new construction with interior renovation of existing space.
-Piazza Brothers, of White Plains, N.Y., will serve as the project’s general contractor with subcontractors All Bright Electric and Thomas Kempton Jr., Inc., handling electrical work and HVAC/minor plumbing, respectively.
+The Center encompasses nearly 5,000 square feet of space, blending new construction with interior renovation of existing space.
+Piazza Brothers, of White Plains, N.Y., served as the project’s general contractor with subcontractors All Bright Electric and Thomas Kempton Jr., Inc., handling electrical work and HVAC/minor plumbing, respectively.

-Construction of a beautiful glass and aluminum entryway along the building’s south exterior will give the Library a glistening new façade facing Harriman Hall.
-The 900-square-foot entryway will feature a circular foyer and a reception desk, and will include an open floor plan suitable for receptions and gatherings.
-Outside, a circular promenade, a nearby patio and landscaping will accent the entryway.
+The beautiful glass and aluminum entryway along the building’s south exterior gives the Library a glistening façade facing Harriman Hall.
+The 900-square-foot entryway features a circular foyer and a reception desk, and includes an open floor plan suitable for receptions and gatherings.
+Outside, a circular promenade, a nearby patio and landscaping accent the entryway.

-The focal point of the Center’s impressive exterior will be a ring of flagpoles that surround the entryway, with each flagpole carrying the colors of a country in which Gilman served or helped foster strong international relations on behalf of the United States during his career.
+The focal point of the Center’s impressive exterior is a ring of flagpoles that surround the entryway, with each flagpole carrying the colors of a country in which Gilman served or helped foster strong international relations on behalf of the United States during his career.

-A sizeable portion of the Gilman Center will be carved from the College’s current Library.
-Interior renovations to the Library will include a large 1,800 square-foot lecture room/classroom space with the capacity to hold more than 250 occupants, installation of the latest technological equipment to accommodate presentations, and movable furniture to allow for a variety of configurations.
-There will also be a large open space where students can gather in small discussion groups or find a quiet spot for individual study.
-Associated with the Center will also be an international lecture series.
+A sizeable portion of the Gilman Center was carved from the College’s Library.
+Interior renovations to the Library included a large 1,800 square-foot lecture room/classroom space with the capacity to hold more than 250 occupants, installation of the latest technological equipment to accommodate presentations, and movable furniture to allow for a variety of configurations.
+Renovations also included a large open space where students can gather in small discussion groups or find a quiet spot for individual study.
+The Center is also associated with an international lecture series.

-“From the moment the concept of the Gilman Center was initiated, I have been anxiously awaiting the day when construction would begin,” said Dr. William Richards, SUNY Orange president.
-“The Gilman Center will give our Global Studies program a tremendous boost, and will benefit our students greatly in the years to come.
+Dr. William Richards, SUNY Orange president said, “The Gilman Center will give our Global Studies program a tremendous boost, and will benefit our students greatly in the years to come.
 But, I’m most pleased to be able to honor Ben in a fashion worthy of such a legendary public servant and humanitarian.”

 SUNY Orange offers an associate in arts degree in international studies, under the auspices of a newly created Global Studies department.
 The program includes a broad range of courses with international themes in the humanities and social sciences, and it requires students take classes in foreign languages, international relations, world history and international literature.
 Most graduates of SUNY Orange’s international studies program transfer to four-year colleges or universities prior to gaining employment in a vast array of professions, including language interpreter, international business, international law, government or diplomatic relations, import-export business, or high school teacher.